pmembrey/hellopolyu/README.md

 # Hello PolyU!

-This is a very project (probably the simplest you can find) to get your kick started with clion.
+This is a very simple project (probably the simplest you can find) to get your kick started with clion.

 All this application does is say hello - but if you can get it to do that, then your install is working!